gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/06-modeling-cache-coherence.md

   }
 ```

-Run Scons and Python script
+Run Scons and Python script.

 ---